 - Loses access to WordPress membership level

 Trigger settings allow you to narrow the list of qualifying contacts that can activate a trigger.
-Settings help you determine what happens when a contact activates the trigger but is already on the campaign map or has activated that trigger already.
+Settings help you determine what happens when a contact activates the trigger but is already on the automation map or has activated that trigger already.
 Contacts can exist in more than one place on a map, so the trigger settings help ensure your contacts don’t get repeated outreach from you.

 - Who can activate this trigger?